dacjames/mara-lang/README.md

     - Type Inference
     - For Expressions
     - Hybrid Memory Management
-    - Tasks
-    - Coroutines
+    - Dependency Injection

-Okay, it's offer all of those features today, but it will as development progressses.
+Okay, it doesn't offer all of those features today, but it will as development progressses.
 Some of the driving principles behind Mara are:

     - Pragmatism over ideaology.
     - Obey the programmer.